 Boxing Day: Tuesday December 28

-If you're yet to put in your notes for annual leave, maximise your Christmas break by taking off the time between December 25 2020 and January 3 2022 (two days annual leave on December 29 and December 30) in order to get a 10-day holiday.
+If you're yet to put in requests for annual leave, here's a top tip: maximise your Christmas break by taking off the time between December 25 2020 and January 3 2022 (two days annual leave on December 29 and December 30) in order to get a 10-day holiday.